solygambas/unity-projects/Hero Born/README.md

 - working with interfaces and abstract classes.
 - extending classes and preventing namespace conflicts with type aliasing.
 - working with stacks, queues and hashsets.
+- using generics and delegates.
+- creating events and subscriptions.
+- throwing and handling errors.

 ### Game data